jfloff/mac-developer-setup/iterm.md

 # iTerm

 If you're still using Terminal, stop it.
 Right now.
-Just close it, remove the shortcuts and do yourself a favour, and install iTerm2.
+Just close it, remove the shortcuts and do yourself a favour: install **iTerm2**.
 Future you will thank both you and me.

 Now on to some cool settings